-It’s great to have public figures and celebrities who can inspire and encourage the youth; however, it’s even more important to highlight successful people of color who are accessible and lead normal lives.
-This accessibility shows us that success is reachable!
-You don’t need to be rich or famous to do what you want.
+It’s great to have public figures and celebrities who can inspire and encourage the youth.
+It’s even more important to highlight successful people of color who are accessible and lead normal lives.

 Meet Chris Peeples.